seacode/gmacs/README.md

-# Gmac: Generalized Modeling for Alaskan Crab Stocks #
+# Generalized Modeling for Alaskan Crab Stocks #

 This repository holds code and instructions for Gmacs (Generalized Modeling for Alaskan Crab Stocks), a generic size-based stock assessment model.